daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 ```

 #### Windows Users
-Go to http://git-scm.com.
+Go to <http://git-scm.com>  .
 Click on the download link, and accept all defaults in the installation process.
-installing git will also install for you a minimal unix environment with a "bash" shell and terminal window.
+Installing git will also install for you a minimal UNIX environment with a "bash" shell and terminal window.
 Voila, your windows computer is transformed into a unixy form.

 #### Testing git installation